dovi-k/toodle/README.md

 * Plan
 I want to create a simple sign up page, where a user can create their selected username and password.
+* Implementation I have manged to create Sign up page where users can create their account

+Testing user strories without having user session cookie though the website it's tricky because most of the stories refer to personal envitroment.

 ## **Deployment**